UofL Digital Media Academy

 A Digital Production Camp for Sixth-Grade Girls

-Digital Media Academy (DMA) is a two-week day camp for rising sixth-grade girls from Lincoln Elementary and Atkinson Elementary, a UofL Signature Partnership school.
-The camp will be held at the University of Louisville from June 16 – 27, 9 am to 3 pm (with an optional hour from 3-4).
+The UofL Digital Media Academy (DMA) is a two-week day camp for rising sixth-grade girls from Atkinson Elementary, Lincoln Elementary, and Cochran Elementary schools.
+The camp will be held at the University of Louisville from June 6 –17, 9 am to 3 pm.

 All activities of the camp will take place at the University of Louisville Belknap Campus.
 The majority of the camp will be in Bingham Humanities Room 204, a new 22-computer Mac lab.
 We will take on-campus field trips, visiting libraries, science labs, and innovation centers.
-Lunch will be provided, from The Ville Grill.
+Lunch will be provided from The Ville Grill.
 Girls will be escorted by camp counselors to and from drop-off points, the lunchroom, and any field trip locations.
-See the map below for drop-off/pick-up locations.

 The camp will be free to attend, including lunch.
-Girls will each receive a camp t-shirt, which they will be expected to wear daily, and a new Android tablet.
+Girls will each receive a camp t-shirt, which they will be expected to wear daily, and a new iPod touch.

-Girls will each receive their own new, free, WiFi-enabled Android tablet, with a case and earbuds, for taking pictures and video over the course of the camp.
-During the camp, the tablet will remain with camp teachers for safekeeping and charging (and to make sure that each girl has her tablet every day).
-At the end of the camp, girls will take home their tablets.
+Girls will each receive their own new, free, WiFi-enabled iPod Touch, with earbuds, for taking pictures and video over the course of the camp.
+During the camp, the iPod Touch will remain with camp teachers for safekeeping and charging (and to make sure that each girl has her device every day).
+At the end of the camp, girls will take home their iPod Touch.

 Girls will need to be dropped off and picked up at the University of Louisville each day during the following times:

 3:00 – 3:15 pm

 Camp begins promptly at 9 am and ends at 3 pm.
 We have included a ride-sharing form in the letter distributed at the parent meeting.